MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ---
 # How to: Personalize the Visual Studio IDE and the editor

-In this how-to article, we'll customize the Visual Studio color theme from the default blue theme to the dark theme.
+In this how-to article, we'll customize the Visual Studio color theme from the blue theme to the dark theme.
 Then, we'll customize the colors for two different types of text in the code editor.

 > [!NOTE]
-> In [Visual Studio 2022 RC](/visualstudio/releases/2022/release-notes-preview), we've revamped the color themes functionality to mesh with your Windows settings.
+> In [Visual Studio 2022](/visualstudio/releases/2022/release-notes-preview), we've revamped the color themes functionality to mesh with your Windows settings.
 To learn more, see the [**Flexible theming capabilities for Visual Studio**](https://devblogs.microsoft.com/visualstudio/flexible-theming-visual-studio/) blog post.

 ::: moniker range="vs-2017"